The MSR MiniWorks EX Microfilter Water Filter

-Over the years I have made my way back to the alpine many times, and I have grown to appreciate this small, lightweight piece of essential equipment.
-It has served me well, through all the miles of up and down in the beautiful outdoors of British Columbia.
+Over the years I have made my way back to the alpine many times, and I have grown to appreciate this small and lightweight piece of equipment.
+It has served me well, through all the miles of up and down, in the beautiful British Columbia backcountry.

 Best Place To Buy: Amazon

 Product Rating: 4 out of 5 stars at Amazon, over 500 customer reviews